Hecatron/grbd.github.io/content/posts/code/gtksharp.1.toolkits.md

   * GtkSharp (3.1.3) - GTK3 .Net libraries
   * GtkSharp.Win32 - GTK3 C libraries for Windows
-  * GTKSharp.Linux - GTK3 C libraries for Linux
+  * GtkSharp.Linux - GTK3 C libraries for Linux

 This is the version I'll be using in the following articles.
 I suspect although I'm not entirely sure that the source code for this version is based on the below GitHub Link.